tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 ---

-## IV.
-Posting an HTML page to GitHub
+## V. Posting an HTML page to GitHub
 - First, you need an **index.html** page to post online -  this will be your GitHub pages "home page":
   - make a copy of **minimal.html** file and name it **index.html**
 - Here are the instructions: https://pages.github.com/ - but here's a simplified version: